shaimaa672/miRNA-Seq-Pipeline/README.md

 - Adapter sequence defaults to the Illumina small RNA adapter (`TGGAATTCTCGGGTGCCAAGG`); change in the script if using a different library prep kit.
 - Length filtering (15-30 nt) is tuned for mature miRNAs; adjust `MIN_LEN`/`MAX_LEN` for other small RNA species.
 - See `CONFIG_NOTES.md` for additional configuration details.
+- MultiQC lives in the `base` environment alongside FastQC and Cutadapt, since it's typically run right after the QC steps.

 ## License